wp-plugins/contact-form-lite/readme.txt

 The best thing about **Contact Form** plugin is that you can use multiple forms, which can be inserted into your posts, pages, and widgets.

 > #### **Live Demos**
-> * <a href="http://demo.ghozylab.com/plugins/easy-contact-form-plugin/demo-standart-form/" target="_blank">DEMO - STANDART FORM ( LITE VERSION )</a>
+> * <a href="http://demo.ghozylab.com/plugins/easy-contact-form-plugin/demo-standart-form/" title="contact form" target="_blank">DEMO - STANDART FORM ( LITE VERSION )</a>
-> * <a href="http://demo.ghozylab.com/plugins/easy-contact-form-plugin/contact-form-recaptcha/" target="_blank">DEMO - FORM with RECAPTCHA ( PRO VERSION )</a>
+> * <a href="http://demo.ghozylab.com/plugins/easy-contact-form-plugin/contact-form-recaptcha/" title="recaptcha form" target="_blank">DEMO - FORM with RECAPTCHA ( PRO VERSION )</a>
-> * <a href="http://demo.ghozylab.com/plugins/easy-contact-form-plugin/demo-file-upload/" target="_blank">DEMO - FORM with UPLOAD/ATTACHMENT FIELD ( PRO VERSION )</a>
+> * <a href="http://demo.ghozylab.com/plugins/easy-contact-form-plugin/demo-file-upload/" title="attachment contact form" target="_blank">DEMO - FORM with UPLOAD/ATTACHMENT FIELD ( PRO VERSION )</a>
-> * <a href="http://demo.ghozylab.com/plugins/easy-contact-form-plugin/demo-fields/" target="_blank">DEMO - FORM with All FIELDS ( PRO VERSION )</a>
+> * <a href="http://demo.ghozylab.com/plugins/easy-contact-form-plugin/demo-fields/" title="form builder" target="_blank">DEMO - FORM with All FIELDS ( PRO VERSION )</a>

 = LITE VERSION VIDEO =
 [youtube https://www.youtube.com/watch?v=_3lsRi9C77k]

 = Upgrade to Contact Form Pro Version =
-Take your form to the next level with [Easy Contact Form Pro](http://demo.ghozylab.com/plugins/easy-contact-form-plugin/pricing-compare-tables/), which gives you additional features such as:
+Take your form to the next level with [Contact Form Pro](http://demo.ghozylab.com/plugins/easy-contact-form-plugin/pricing-compare-tables/ "best contact form plugin"), which gives you additional features such as:

 * Super Easy to use for Beginners
 * Create unlimited number of form